Everest Base Camp Himalaya Trekking: The Food

 6. Potatoes – are everywhere!!!
 You can just get a plate of them with cheese on top.
 Or some ketchup on the side.
 Or some vegetables on top.
 Or fries are everywhere and they are not bad – more like your mum made vs mcdonalds.
 I did find I wasn’t that keen on the oil they were pan fried in and I did find they were too heavy for lunch but each to their own.

 7. Toasted Cheese Sandwiches.
 You wouldn’t believe how good these can taste – especially as you get higher up and can’t take much and need comfort food.
 Varying quality but generally a safe bet

-By the end you will never want to see any of this food ever again but I imagine this would be the same with any type of cuisine that was all you could eat for 12 days!
+By the end, you will never want to see any of the Everest Base Camp Trek food ever again but I imagine this would be the same with any type of cuisine that was all you could eat for 12 days!

 Looking for hotels in Kathmandu?
 Click here for the best options